CAS IN 399

 Interested students are responsible for securing your own internship placement and for submitting a complete application.
 Enrollment in CAS IN 399 is limited and reserved for students who are required to be registered for course credit in order to intern.
 Only students whose applications are approved receive permission to register for CAS IN 399.
 Read more about the application process and eligibility requirements below.

-Applications for summer 2026 will be reviewed on a rolling basis until the course is full.
-You are encouraged to apply as soon as an internship offer is secured.
-International students must apply in time to have their CPT request approved before starting the internship.
+Applications for Fall 2026 will be reviewed on a rolling basis until the course is full.
+Interested students are encouraged to apply as soon as an internship offer is secured.
+International students must apply in time to have their CPT request approved before the start of the semester.
 (CPT requests take approximately 10 business days to review.)
-No students will be admitted to IN 399 after the summer add deadline on June 2, 2026.
+No students will be admitted to IN 399 after the add deadline on September 16, 2026.

 International students should not take more than 3 total semesters of internship courses that support work authorization (CPT) for off-campus positions.
 Please contact your ISSO advisor for more information.